-I am grateful to Kengo Kato for carefully reading the manuscript and for his helpful suggestions and encouragements.
-This work is partially supported by Grant-in-Aid for JSPS Research Fellow (16J06454) from the JSPS and the Research Institute of Mathematical Sciences, a Joint Usage/Research Center located in Kyoto University.
+I am grateful to the Editor Domenico Marinucci, an associate editor, and anonymous referees for their constructive comments that helped improve the quality of the paper.
+One referee kindly pointed out some relevant references that I had overlooked.
+I am also grateful to Kengo Kato for carefully reading the manuscript and for his helpful suggestions and encouragements.
+In addition, I thank Hiroki Masuda for his useful comments.
+This work is partially supported by Grant-in-Aid for Research Activity Start-up (19K20881) from the JSPS and the Research Institute of Mathematical Sciences, a Joint Usage/Research Center located in Kyoto University.